briansmlee/briansmlee.github.io/docs/about.md

 layout: page
 title: About
 ---
 Hi!
 I am Brian.
-I hope to write about computer science, machine learning, and other exciting stuff.
+I hope to write about computer systems, machine learning, and other exciting stuff.